0ksanaTkachenko/brain-games/README.md

 May I have your name?
 Roman
 Hello, Roman!
 Question: 14 ..
 18 20 22 24 26 28
-Your answer: 16 # Пользователь вводит ответ
+Your answer: 16 # The user enters the answer
 Correct!
 Question: 5 6 7 8 9 ..
 11 12
-Your answer: 10 # Пользователь вводит ответ
+Your answer: 10 # The user enters the answer
 Correct!
 Question: 12 15 18 21 ..
 27 30 33
-Your answer: 24 # Пользователь вводит ответ
+Your answer: 24 # The user enters the answer
 Correct!
 Congratulations, Roman!
 ```